mountain-pass/hooked/README.md

 ## Rerunnable commands

-Here is some example output, with the `--debug` option:
+Here is some example output:
 ```sh
 Using environment: default
 ?
 What is your name?
 Bob